 Sphodromantis viridis (Forskål, 1775)

 This species occurs throughout Africa and neighbouring parts of the Middle East.
 The females can grow to 80mm and become very bulky but the males are smaller normally 55-65mm in length.
-In Europe it is only found in southern Spain.
+In Europe it is only found in the southern half of Spain and Portugal.
 The adults of this mantis looks superficially like Mantis except for a large pale patch on each forewing.
 The nymphs differ in that they tend to curl their abdomens upwards whereas Mantis and Iris nymphs keep theirs in a horizontal position, level with the rest of the body.
 In Axarquía it can be found in area of maquis, tall garrigue up to 1100m asl, though the majority of records are from irrigated areas like parks, orchards and gardens.

 This species has been found in green, grey and brown colour forms and the wing spot can vary in colour from white to pale brownish-grey.